mjamore/recipes/README.md

 	- Make stateful modal windows so each recipe with have a unique URL
 	- Gulp doesn't appear to be concatonating CSS/JS into single file
 	- Start serving the index.html from the dist directory.
 Will need to have access to the views directory.
+	- Allow HTML inside of recipes (i.e. inside of recipe directions)
+	- Update view to center title/image when less than 768px

 ### Completed: